Role of contractor in construction

 A good contractor must know and have research ready regarding the rules or laws that are relevant in the present day which is related to the construction of his/her site.
 He/she must be aware of the environmental hazards and must make sure that the construction of the structure is done in a law-abiding manner.

 The contractor must make sure that the project that he is working on goes according to the budget provided by the client.
 If the construction does not go according to budget, it becomes very difficult to manage the costs that are involved in the construction of the building.
 It is his/her duty to convince people to take the budget seriously and work within the budget so that the construction can be completed smoothly.

-If any changes occur on-site, it is the duty of the contractor to implement them as they are responsible for the monitoring of the entire construction.
-As they are the sole supervisor of the project, they must implement changes necessary for the betterment of the project.
+If any changes occur on-site, it is the duty of the contractor to implement them as they are responsible for monitoring the entire construction.
+As they are the sole supervisors of the project, they must implement changes necessary for the betterment of the project.